 When I received the mail it is like bolt from the blue.
-Within 48 hours I have to reach Aurangabad, Maharashtra for official purpose.
-Head office also sent 4 sets of air tickets.
+Within 48 hours I have to reach Aurangabad, Maharashtra for official purposes.
+The Head office also sent 4 sets of air tickets.
 2 sets for Kolkata to Mumbai return and 2 sets for Mumbai to Aurangabad return.
-From Kolkata departure time of my flight is at 8.30am in Jet Airways.
+From Kolkata, departure time of my flight is at 8.30am in Jet Airways.
 I reached Kolkata domestic airport T2 around 6.30 am.
 After all formalities my check-in procedure completed around 7.35 am.
 I boarded my fleet at 8.10 am and reached Mumbai just on time.
 On board, I was going through Bibi Ka Maqbara historical facts which I saved earlier.

 Again after collecting my luggage from a belt I rechecked in once again.
 This time my connecting flight is from Air India at 3.30 pm.
 I have enough time in my hand and too hungry too.
-So I ordered for 1 plate chole
+So I ordered 1 plate chole

 Aurangabad airport is a public airport.
 It is located about 7 km east of the city center, and 10 km from Aurangabad Railway Station, along the Aurangabad-Nagpur State Highway.
 The airport has one passenger terminal.
 The airport ordinarily only has domestic destinations; however, its operators seasonally run Haj services also.

 After booking one cab I reached my pre-booked Hotel Windsor Castle.
 On the way, I found the roads are good but the city is not well maintained.
 Many self-proclaimed leaders hanged their own hoardings.
 While waiting I collected a few information about the city.